 The bottom graph is the denominator of the equation.
 The pain ratio uses the pain index as its measure of risk.
 The graph illustrates the depth, duration, and frequency of losses.
-Once again the DRS is in blue and the S&P 500 Index in dark red.
+Once again, the DRS is in blue and the S&P 500 Index in dark red.

 Working through the numbers, we can see that the Swan DRS risk/return trade-off is much superior to the S&P 500 Index.
 Swan wins on both measures- the return has been higher and the risk lower.
-The pain ratio is 2.66 for the DRS vs. 0.35 for the S&P 500 Index during the period July 1997 to April 2016.
+The pain ratio is 2.64 for the DRS vs. 0.52 for the S&P 500 Index during the period July 1997 to September 2019.

-It is important to remember that when analyzing the pain ratio, the higher the value the better.
+When analyzing the pain ratio, the higher the value the better.

 The vast majority of Swan DRS’s holdings are in broad market ETFs, giving the strategy upside potential.
-Typically 10-15% of the DRS’s holdings are in hedges to protect on the downside.
+Typically, 10-15% of the DRS’s holdings are in hedges to protect on the downside.

 The trade-off between return and risk of this strategy are well illustrated in the pain ratio.